wp-plugins/flyzoo/readme.txt

 1. Install and activate the chat plugin from the WordPress Admin
 2. Click on Flyzoo Live Chat on the main menu

-**1) Create your account**
+**1) Create a Flyzoo account**

-3. Create your account on [Flyzoo >>](http://www.flyzoo.co/signup?s=pro&t=12&utm_source=wp-store)
+3. Create a new account on [Flyzoo >>](http://www.flyzoo.co/signup?s=pro&t=12&utm_source=wp-store)
 4. Enter your URL, click next and copy your Flyzoo Application ID
 5. Paste the Flyzoo Application ID and save the configuration

 **Done!**

-Customize your chat from the [Dashboard >>](http://dashboard.flyzoo.co/?utm_source=wordpress&utm_medium=store&utm_campaign=wordpress) !
+Customize chat features from the [Dashboard >>](http://dashboard.flyzoo.co/?utm_source=wordpress&utm_medium=store&utm_campaign=wordpress) !

 == Screenshots ==
 1. Live Support Chat with Real Time Visitors Monitoring
-2. Move, resize and minimize chat
+2. Chat windows can be moved, resized and minimized
-3. Chat with emoticons, sound notifications and media content preview
+3. Emoticons, sound notifications and media content preview for a rich chat experience
-4. Responsive chat layout on mobile devices
+4. Chat layout is responsive on mobile devices
-5. Chat colors and features are customizable
+5. Colors and features are fully customizable

 == Frequently Asked Questions ==